 Who is eligible to take the Skill Assessment?

-1. current service qualification, and
+- a current service qualification, and

-2. a minimum of one year of real-time transcribing experience.
+- at least one year of real-time transcribing experience.

 As most TypeWell transcribers work in the academic setting, one “academic year” (9-10 months) is sufficient experience to take the ENG200 Skill Assessment.